JonyEpsilon/gorilla-repl/doc/renderer.md

 ### The render protocol

 Let's look at the second step of the evaluation-rendering process in more detail.
 Gorilla carries out this process rather simply by calling a single function, `gorilla-renderable.core/render`, on the value.
-This function is the sole function in the `Renderable` protocol, found in the `gorilla-renderable.core` namespace.
+This is the sole function in the `Renderable` protocol, found in the `gorilla-renderable.core` namespace.

 The `render` function takes the value and returns its rendered representation.
 We'll look at the form of this rendered